apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    For more information on the implications of enabling huge pages, see `Wikipedia <http://en.wikipedia.org/wiki/Page_%28computer_memory%29#Page_size_trade-off>_`.

+.. ts:cv:: CONFIG proxy.config.allocator.dontdump_iobuffers INT 1

+  Enable (1) the exclusion of IO buffers from core files when ATS crashes on supported platforms.
+(Currently only linux).
+IO buffers are allocated with the MADV_DONTDUMP with madvise() on linux platforms that support MADV_DONTDUMP.
+Enabled by default.

 .. ts:cv:: CONFIG proxy.config.http.enabled INT 1

    Turn on or off support for HTTP proxying.
 This is rarely used, the one